Learn

 How OLED Displays Work on Microcontrollers

-9 min read 2130 words 2 weeks ago
+9 min read 2130 words 2 months ago

 How the SSD1306 OLED on the BLEShark Nano works - I2C, frame buffers, power efficiency, and why OLED beats LCD for small devices.